On this page

 If unimmunised contacts are vaccinated within 72 hours of their first contact with the first case or if they receive immunoglobulin within 144 hours of the contact, they may return to school.

-During an outbreak, children and their siblings who are aged from 1 year to 18 months should receive their routine second dose of MMRV early (but not less than 4 weeks after their first dose).
+During an outbreak, children and their siblings who are aged from 1 year to 18 months should receive their routine second dose of measles-containing vaccine early (but not less than 4 weeks after their first dose).

 Childcare

-If there is a case of measles in a childcare setting where infants 6–12 months of age are present, they should be excluded from attendance for 14 days to interrupt local transmission.
-Infants can return if they receive MMR vaccination (9–12 months) within 72 hours of their first contact or if they receive immunoglobulin (6–12 months) within 144 hours.
+If there is a case of measles in a childcare setting, unvaccinated/non-immune contacts should be excluded from attendance for 14 days to interrupt local transmission.
+Unvaccinated/non-immune staff and children (from 6 months of age) can return if they receive an MMR vaccination within 72 hours of their first contact or if they receive immunoglobulin within 144 hours of their first contact.

-Infants under 6 months should be excluded if the mother is a case or has no documented evidence of receiving two doses of a measles-containing vaccine when both doses have been given at ≥12 months of age and at least 4 weeks apart.
+Infants under 6 months should be excluded if the mother is a case or where the mother has no documented evidence of receiving two doses of a measles-containing vaccine (when both doses have been given at ≥12 months of age and at least 4 weeks apart).
 If a mother can demonstrate protective immunity (that is, positive measles IgG), then the infant is considered immune and can attend.
+Alternatively, the infant can return if they receive immunoglobulin within 144 hours of their first contact.